That’s me, sitting on Abrams, a Longhorn Steer about five years old.

 We listened to some humorous Cowboy Poetry delivered straight from the Longhorn’s back, that included references to the famous West Texas, New Mexico and Colorado cattleman, Charlie Goodnight, who helped blaze the famous Goodnight/Loving Cattle Trail with his buddy, Oliver Loving.
 These were the same kind of Longhorns that Charlie and his cowboys drove along the trail.
 When I told them that Charlie was my Great Great Great Uncle, that his sister, Mary Jane Goodnight, was my Great Great Great Grandmother, they invited me over to visit with Abrams for a while.
 In exchange for getting some pictures of Abrams, and being allowed to sit astride the biggest four-legged ruminant I’ve ever had the privilege of knowing, I told them the story of my GGG Grandmother, Mary Jane, and how she came to be the dis-owned sister of the famous Charlie Goodnight.

-Their homestead cabin was built strong and sure alongside a creek in the canyon, and I have seen it several times, still standing as a monument to perseverance and determination.
-They worked their whole lives to redeem themselves and raise up righteous children.
-But Mary Jane never again saw or spoke to either her brother or her mother for the rest of her life, such was the price of her sin.
-She lived a long life, outliving her husband by decades, is buried near Cloudcroft in a sun-dappled aspen grove, next to Hiram.
-Her children, grandchildren and great-grandchildren all remembered her fondly as a good and loving mother and faithful wife.
+Their homestead cabin in Hay Canyon near Cloudcroft was built strong and sure alongside a creek in the canyon, and I have seen it several times, still standing as a monument to perseverance and determination.
+Mary Jane never again saw or spoke to either her brother or her mother for the rest of her life, such was the price of her sin.
+She lived a long life, outliving her husband by decades.
+When her daughter Jane Cave, died, and her distraught husband committed suicide, Mary Jane then raised her daughter's three orphaned children with the help of her son, Mart.
+Altogether, she raised 17 children.
+Her children, grandchildren and great-grandchildren all remembered her fondly as a good and loving mother and faithful wife to Hiram Henry.
 Such is the good news of redemption.
+In 1919 she had a stroke and died at Lem Daugherty's daughter, Lottie Allen's home, in Ballinger, Texas.
+She is buried in the Ballinger Cemetery, on the Tom Radion lot.

 In Charlie’s official biography, he never mentions that he has a sister, and I’ll bet no one knew to ask.
 When he was asked why his mother, Charlotte, divorced Hiram Daugherty, Charlie said, “For cause.”